vrettasm/PyGeneticAlgorithms/README.md

 This repository implements a genetic algorithm (GA) in Python3 programming language, using only **Numpy** and **Joblib** as additional libraries.
 The basic approach offers a "StandardGA" class, where the whole population of chromosomes is replaced by a new one at the end of each iteration (or epoch).
-More recently, the new "IslandModelGA" class was added that offers a new genetic operator (MigrationOperator), that allows for periodic migration of the best individuals, among the different island populations.
+More recently, a new computational model was added named "IslandModelGA" class that offers a new genetic operator (MigrationOperator), that allows for periodic migration of the best individuals, among the (co-evolving) different island populations.

 **NOTE**:
 For computationally expensive fitness functions the StandardGA class provides the option of parallel evaluation